 The Penticton Indian Band Lands Department is responsible for the sustainable management of PIB lands as follows:

 Indian Reserve No. 1 18,539.8 hectares or 45,881.84 acres

 Indian Reserve No. 2 13.1 hectares or 32.37 acres

 Indian Reserve No. 3A 145.7 hectares or 360.00 acres

 The Penticton Indian reserve No.1, 2 and 3 were set aside in 1877 for the “use and benefit” of the Penticton Indian Band, which included a 28,000-35,000acre “Commonage Reserve”.
 The Penticton Indian Band will be looking for a mandate to move forward and enter into negotiations from the membership.

-Over the last year the lands department has completely re-structured the filing systems and update all records.
-There was over 48 feet of documentation to organize and incorporate into a new inventory system.
+The Lands Department has completely re-structured the filing systems and has updated all records.
 A consultant was used for effectively executing this major project.
-It has increased the department’s efficiency and ensures accessibility to any files that land’s are currently responsible for.
+It has increased the Department’s efficiency and ensures accessibility to any files that Land’s are currently responsible for.
 We have created templates so that members can ask for information.

 Comprehensive Community Plan Renewal Project